strwise/documentation/docs/administration/users.md

 Overall, our user and account management features provide maximum flexibility and control over your services, while ensuring the highest levels of security and privacy for your customers.
 Whether you're managing a small business or a large enterprise, the Video Streaming Resell Platform offers the tools and features you need to succeed in the world of video streaming.

-## Users and Customers/Accounts
+## Users Associations

-The user management system includes tree different entities: customers, accounts and users.
+A user can be associated with multiple customers, accounts and rooms.
+Each association can have different permissions and access levels.

 * **Customers** are the top-level entities in the system.
 Customers can have multiple accounts.
 Customers own accounts and rooms.
 They represent a billable party, like a business or person and each customer can have multiple users associated with it.
 * **Accounts** are the second-level entities in the system.
 Accounts are associated with a single customer, and this customer has all privileges over the account.
 Accounts can have multiple users associated with them.
 Each account can have only one owner defined and as default the owner is user who was created with the account or first associated upon creation.
 Accounts represent a specific service, like a video streaming service or web meeting service.
 Each account can have multiple users associated with it.